-Before Baby arrives, one of the many things on your to-do list would be to prepare the nursery.
+With a new baby, one of the many exciting things on your to-do list would be to prepare the nursery room.
 It’s easy to get carried away with designing the space.
 After all, there’s so much inspiration on social media.

 So what do you really need?
 We’ve got expert tips to help you out.